Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Methods

-In graph theory and network science, centrality assign numbers or rankings to nodes within a graph corresponding to their network position.
-Applications include identifying the most influential person(s) in a social network.
+In graph theory and network science, centrality assigns numbers or rankings to nodes within a graph corresponding to their network position.
+Applications of this include identifying the most influential person(s) in a social network.
 The following types of centralities are used.

-Betweenness centrality is a measure of centrality in a graph based on shortest paths.
-For every pair of vertices in a connected graph, there exists at least one shortest path between the vertices such that either the number of edges that the path passes through (for unweighted graphs) or the sum of the weights of the edges (for weighted graphs) is minimized.
-The betweenness centrality for each vertex is the number of these shortest paths that pass through the vertex.
-More compactly the betweenness can be represented as~\cite{Brandes2001}:
+\emph{Betweenness centrality} is a measure of the centrality in a graph based on shortest paths~\cite{Freeman1977}.
+For every pair of nodes in a connected graph, there exists at least one shortest path between the nodes such that either the number of edges that the path passes through (for unweighted graphs) or the sum of the weights of the edges (for weighted graphs) is minimized.
+The betweenness centrality for each node is the number of these shortest paths that pass through the node.
+More concisely, the betweenness can be represented as~\cite{Brandes2001}:

 where $\sigma_{ij}$ is equal to the total number of shortest paths from node $i$ to node $j$, and $\sigma_{ij}(k)$ is equal to the number of these paths passing through $k$.